 Justified or not, here's the way I look at it.
-When I was doing only original engravings, it was real tough to make a living at it, now I'll admit I'm not the fastest kid on the block but I'm not the slowest either and if I hadn't found a way to make quality reproductions I probably wouldn't be in the Scrimshaw business today, other than dribbling out a couple of pieces here and there on nights and weekends upon returning home from my real job.
+When I was doing only original engravings, it was real tough to make a living at it, now I'll admit I'm not the fastest kid on the block but I'm not the slowest either and if I hadn't found a way to make quality reproductions I probably couldn't be in the Scrimshaw business today, other than dribbling out a couple of pieces here and there on nights and weekends upon returning home from my real job.
 Also, when we go to the "Living History Events" where we sold our products, there were so many people and many of them friends, who would say, "Oh I wish I could afford a piece of your work," my comeback was usually, "don't feel bad, I can't afford one either."
 Now, with our reproductions priced the way they are, almost anyone can afford a piece and you know what........... they don't care what material it's on, they want the artwork and they will treasure their piece of Hops' work just as much as the collector that waits a year and spends $1,000 for it.
 Now, for a few people that we see admiring our work for any length of time and we're pretty sure they really can't afford a piece, even at $15, we can make the piece they are admiring a gift to them, we actually do very often, after all, it's not all about making money.